 The University established a new Academic Integrity Code effective August 23, 2021.
 This code, which applies to undergraduate, graduate, and professional students as well as all academic activities, defines academic misconduct and outlines procedures for breaches of the code.
-Policies are established for the resolution of charges of academic misconduct, and these processes are managed by the Academic Integrity Coordinator (AIC).
+Policies are established for the resolution of charges of academic misconduct, and these processes are managed by the academic integrity coordinator (AIC).
 In the School of Health Professions, the AIC is the Associate Dean for Academic and Faculty Affairs.
-The Academic Integrity Code is available here.
+The full text of the Academic Integrity Code is available here.